Helsinki Is The Capital City Of Which Country

 History and Evolution

 Helsinki's history began in 1550 when it was established by King Gustav I of Sweden as a trading town to compete with Tallinn.
 For centuries, it remained a relatively small and insignificant town, overshadowed by more prominent Baltic cities.
-However, its fortunes began to change in the early 19th century when Finland became an autonomous Grand Duchy under Russian rule.
+On the flip side, its fortunes began to change in the early 19th century when Finland became an autonomous Grand Duchy under Russian rule.
 In 1812, Helsinki was designated as the new capital of the Grand Duchy, replacing Turku.
 This marked the beginning of a period of rapid growth and development, with the city being rebuilt in a neoclassical style under the direction of architect Carl Ludvig Engel.

 Architectural Marvels and Cultural Landmarks